Venice floods: 'City on its knees' | DW | 14.11.2019

 What has the prime minister promised?

-Italian newspaper Repubblica reported that Conte was also pledging financial aid to all Venetians in light of the high cost of damage done to property and potential losses of income form tourism.
+Italian newspaper Repubblica reported that Conte was also pledging financial aid to all Venetians in light of the high cost of damage done to property and potential losses of income from tourism.

 Despite the flooding, tourists still came out in droves to the famous historical city, with large number of tourists still in St Mark's Square.

-Conte also reaffirmed that the controversial underwater barrier system, Moses, was on track to be ready by 2021.
-The project aims to prevent similar drastic floods from happening, but has been plagued by delays owing to funding and corruption.
+Conte also reaffirmed that the controversial semi-submersible barrier system, Moses, was on track to be ready by 2021.
+The project aims to prevent similar drastic floods from happening, but has been plagued by delays owing to funding irregularities and corruption.

-The so-called "Acqua Alta," or high water, is at its highest rate in over 50 years, peaking at 1.87m.
+The so-called "Acqua Alta," or high water, is at its highest level in over 50 years, peaking at 1.87m.

 ed/aw (AFP, Reuters)